 Scientific Advisor and Co-Founder

-Dr. Emmanuelle Charpentier is a Scientific Member and Director at the Max Planck Institute for Infection Biology in Berlin.
+Dr. Emmanuelle Charpentier is Founding and Acting Director of the Max Planck Unit for the Science of Pathogens, Scientific Director at the Max Planck Institute for Infection Biology and Honorary Professor at Humboldt University, Berlin.
 Prior to joining Max Planck, Emmanuelle held an Alexander von Humboldt professorship at the Helmholtz Centre for Infection Research and Hannover Medical School, Germany.
 She continues to oversee a research group at the Laboratory for Molecular Infection Medicine at Umeå University, Sweden where she has a visiting professorship.
 Her seminal research unveiled the key mechanisms of the CRISPR-Cas9 technology, laying the foundation for the use of CRISPR-Cas9 as a highly versatile and precise gene editing tool.

 Emmanuelle studied biochemistry and microbiology at the University Pierre-and-Marie-Curie in Paris, France where she received her Ph.D. in microbiology for her research performed at the Pasteur Institute.
 She spent five years working in the U.S., where she held research associate positions at the Rockefeller University, New York University Langone Medical Center, the Skirball Institute of Biomolecular Medicine and St. Jude Children’s Research Hospital.